mblackgeo/flask-cognito-jwt-example/README.md

 ## Getting started

-To get started, setup a [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-user-pool.html) in AWS.
-At Step 5 of setup (Integrate your app), ensure to check the box for the "Use the Cognito Hosted UI" and when creating your "Initial app client", check the radio button to "Generate a client secret".
+To get started, setup a [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-user-pool.html) in AWS:

+* At Step 5 of setup (Integrate your app), ensure to check the box for the "Use the Cognito Hosted UI"
+* When creating your "Initial app client", check the radio button to "Generate a client secret"
+* Set "Allowed callback URLs" to your site URL (e.g. `http://<FLASK_SITE_URL>/postlogin`), for example: `http://localhost:5000/postlogin`

 After setting up the user pool, create a `.env` file (following `.env.example`) and populate the parameters from your newly created user pool:

 ```shell
 FLASK_APP=webapp